 Urban Policy Prescriptions to Increase Walking: Learning From Highly Walkable Neighbourhoods

 Jurisdictions world-wide are struggling to find policy responses to rising rates of obesity and obesity-related chronic disease.
 Walking is a reasonably simple activity and the evidence that higher walking levels lead to substantial reductions in obesity-related chronic disease (e.g., type 2 diabetes, cardiovascular disease) is compelling.
 Evidence indicates that characteristics of neighbourhood environments such as well-connected streets, a variety of services, and access to public transport may increase the ‘walkability’ of places and, potentially, walking in people.
-The objective of this research is to identify the characteristics of neighbourhood environments in Montreal and Toronto that promote physical activity, social integration, and health in the general population.
-To achieve this objective, we will launch a social survey in selected urban postal codes stratified by high walkability/high walking, high walkability/low walking, low walkability/high walking and low walkability/low walking.
-We will also develop new ways of assessing the built environment using Google Streetview® environmental auditing.
-Virtual neighbourhood audits that allow for detailed surveillance of environmental features relevant for walking such as such as the presence and condition of benches, sidewalks, trees, crossing signals, walking paths, and cues of social disorganization or crime (e.g., graffiti).
+The objective of this research was to identify the characteristics of neighbourhood environments in Montreal and Toronto that promote physical activity, social integration, and health in the general population.
+To achieve this objective, we launched a social survey in selected urban postal codes stratified by high walkability/high walking, high walkability/low walking, low walkability/high walking and low walkability/low walking.
+We also developed new ways of assessing the built environment using Google Streetview® environmental auditing.
+Virtual neighbourhood audits using our Virtual-STEPS tool allow for detailed surveillance of environmental features relevant for walking such as such as the presence and condition of benches, sidewalks, trees, crossing signals, walking paths, and cues of social disorganization or crime (e.g., graffiti).

 Using population data linkage to study international trends for walkability and health

 Given intensified urbanization worldwide, the time is right for an international evaluation of walkability as a potential mitigating factor for chronic conditions and subsequent health care burden.
 A small body of international research exists that provides evidence for a universally positive impact of the built environment on physical activity.
 However, owing to a lack of comparable environmental measures, as well as cross-country variation in health outcome variables, little work has been done to compare the impact of walkability on hospitalization in different policy environments and health care systems, and how these systems might interact with a wider range of neighborhoods to affect our health.
 International data linkage efforts, parallel to Canadian initiatives, offer the opportunity to study the population-wide health impacts walkability.
 Presently, we are maximizing our use of pre-existing administrative geocoded data from Canada, Wales, and Australia to assess walkability's potential to be a population health intervention in a variety of social, political, and geographic settings.
-Funded by the Canada Research Chairs Program.